-For Orange and Gray service, the FAC is calculated during any five calendar years in which you had the highest earnings.
-These earnings include acting pay, longevity, education incentive, assignment pay, holiday, safety award, shift differential, incentive, vacation sellback and wellness pay.
-Overtime is excluded from Orange and Gray service earnings.
+For Orange and Gray service, final average compensation (FAC) is calculated during any five calendar years in which you had the highest earnings.
+These earnings include acting pay, longevity, education incentive, assignment pay, holiday, safety award, shift differential and incentive.
 Earnings also include any weekly Worker's Compensation benefits you may have received.
-For firefighters, built-in overtime, as defined by the ordinance, is considered part of regular earnings.
+Overtime, wellness pay and vacation sellback are excluded from Orange and Gray service earnings.
+For firefighters, built-in overtime, as defined in the ordinance, is considered part of regular earnings.